stevezieglerva/validate-csv-data-shape/README.md

 # validate-csv-data-shape

-📈 Validates the shape of the numerical fields of data in a CSV file to make sure the average or standard deviation is similar to expected values.
+📈 Validates the shape of the numerical fields of data in a CSV file to make sure the average and standard deviation is similar to expected values.
 Existing CSV validators check row counts, field definitions, and data values.
-But, they do not check if they data has changed significantly from expected values.
-This could help detect upstream data generation issues.
+But, they do not check if the data has changed significantly from expected values.
+This validator could help detect upstream data generation issues.

 # Pre-reqs
 ```python